MerosCrypto/Meros/docs/Protocol/Consensus.md

 Every "Signed" object is the same as their non-"Signed" counterpart, except they don't rely on a Block's aggregate signature and have the extra field of:

 - signature: BLS Signature of the object.
 In the case of a SignedMeritRemoval, this is the aggregate signature of element1 and element2.
-If one Element has already been archived in a Block, it is the signature of the other Element.
+If one Element has already been archived in a Block, the second Element is the one which has yet to be archived.
+The MeritRemoval's signature is the second Element's signature.

 Their message lengths are their non-"Signed" message length plus 96 bytes; the 96-byte signature which is appended to the end of the serialized non-"Signed" version.